jabney/regex-replace-loader/README.md

 ```

 ## Typescript
 Using `import` instead of `require` may cause issues when using Typescript to import text files.
-In this case, include a `declaratins.d.ts` file in your project:
+In this case, include a `declarations.d.ts` file in your project:

 ### declarations.d.ts
 ```typescript